 Character Roles

-Characters fulfill essential roles within stories, driving the plot and embodying the themes.
-Their interactions, conflicts, and relationships create the narrative’s structure.
+Characters fulfill essential roles within stories.
+They move the plot forward and give shape to the story’s central themes.
+Through their interactions, conflicts, and relationships, the structure of the narrative begins to emerge.

 Protagonist vs. Antagonist

 - The protagonist is the central figure, often facing internal and external conflicts.
-In Charlotte Brontë’s Jane Eyre (1847), Jane’s resilience and growth define the story’s heart.
+In Charlotte Brontë’s Jane Eyre (1847), Jane’s strength of will and moral development define the story’s heart.

-- The antagonist opposes the protagonist, creating tension and obstacles.
+- The antagonist stands in opposition to the protagonist and introduces conflict that drives the story forward.
 This role can be played by individuals, societal forces, or even internal struggles, as seen in Fyodor Dostoevsky’s Crime and Punishment (1866).

 Supporting Characters